nateprewitt/smithy/designs/default-zero-value.md

 ### Can we disallow the box trait on members in 1.0 right now?

-Not backward compatibly for AWS.
-It's used on 271 members in AWS services.
-This includes the following services: acmpca, appconfig, appmesh (Smithy-based), codestar, codestarnotifications, cognitoidentity, cognitoidentityprovider, connect, connectparticipant, costexplorer, glue, imagebuilder, iot, iotanalytics, iotsecuretunneling, pricing, quicksight, route53resolver, s3control, sagemaker, sagemakera2iruntime, secretsmanager, servicecatalogappregistry, sfn, ssm, timestreamwrite.
+Not backward compatibly.
+For example, in AWS, it's used on 271 members.

 ### How often has the `@required` trait been removed from members in AWS?